 We are a small owner operated touring company that has been in business for 16 years.
 Our tours are limited to 12 riders to insure superior personal service.
 We have personally scouted and biked each and every tour.
 Mark and Colleen Troy are the new owners and will be our van drivers, chefs and funstigators.
+Several other leaders will be helping on a number of tours as well.
 The sag wagon is available at all times if you ever feel the need for a lift.
 We maintain cell phone contact with the sag wagon for added security.
 We have developed a reputation for our healthy, delicious lunches.
 We make a promise to do what ever it takes to insure that you have an enjoyable tour with us.
 The new management wants you to rest assured that you will enjoy the same special treatment with them that you’ve received over the years with Pat and Vera.

 Mark has been a cyclist for his entire adult life.
 His love for bike travel led him into some wonderful adventures, including crossing the USA in 2013 with Adventure Cycling on the TransAmerica route.
 His 13-person team was “self-contained”, meaning they had no support vehicle.
 They camped most of the time and had to purchase and cook food daily.
 This was a life-changing event for Mark.
 Fly fishing and photography are some of Mark’s other interests.
 He spent many years as a professional printer, having owned a printing company for 13 years with his wife, Colleen.
 While on the TransAm tour, Mark decided it was about time to change careers and get into something he’s truly passionate about – bicycle touring.
 Owning this company is a dream-come-true for him!